measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 requests to the orchestrator server.
 The following methods are available:

 The `register_probe` method registers the current probe with the orchestrator system.
-If the probe is already registered, this operation is a no-op.
-Otherwise, it will register the probe with the orchestrator system.
-The parameter passed to the callback indicates whether there was an error.
+The first argument is the password to use to identify the probe; if the password is empty, `Auth::make_password()` will be used to generate a password automatically.
+The second argument is a callback.
+The callback receives two parameters: the error that occurred (if any), and an authentication structure that contains authentication information (your username; the password you chose or a random password, depending on how you used the API;
+a JWT authentication token).
+You typically want to store such information into a persistent storage, and to load it next to invoke again the API.

+The `find_location` method uses MeasurementKit internal functionality to query for the current autonomous system number and country code.
+You can optionally use this function to fill the `probe_asn` and `probe_cc` fields of client.
+The first argument passed to the callback is the error that occurred, if any, The second argument is the probe's ASN.
+The third argument is the probe country code.

-The `update` method assumes that a probe is already registered and updates the orchestrator system's knowledge of the state of a probe (e.g. network type, location).
-The parameter passed to callback indicates whether there was an error.
+The `update` method updates the orchestrator's system knowledge of the state of a probe (e.g. network type, location, ISP).
+If the probe is not registered yet, this method will fail.
+The first parameter is an authentication structure whose content is used to login with the orchestrator services and call the proper `update` API.
+The second argument is a callback taking two arguments.
+The first callback argument is the error that occurred, if any.
+The second callback argument is a possibly-updated authentication structure.

 The `list_tasks` method assumes that a probe is already registered and gets the list of tasks to run.
+The first argument is an authentication structure.
+The second argument is a callback.
+The callback receives three
-The callback receives two parameters: whether there was an error and the list of tasks.
+parameters: whether there was an error, a possibly updated `Auth` structure, and the list of tasks.

 Each task is an instance of the `Task` class.